 Thank you so much,

 I want to thank you for all your help.
 I came back to Ottawa late last Saturday.
 I am extremely happy with the results I already have.
 I feel much stronger, my right knee is more stable, I have no spasms, my leg is not cold anymore, I can move my toes, and I can think more clearly and concentrate better.
 I could swear my vision has improved too.
 I can now easily type with both hands and I can hold a pen in my right hand!
 I will work hard in physiotherapy for as long as it takes.

 Also, I want to stress the fact that my experience in Costa Rica was made even more enjoyable thanks to the staff of Passport Medical and the physiotherapists at the hotel.
 Also, I met wonderful people who, like me, have MS but are hopeful and looking ahead with a positive attitude (how refreshing!).
 I met people with whom I will be in contact for a very long time.

 I also only have wonderful things to say about the hospital staff and the various doctors I met.
 I knew I was in good hands.
 I am very happy I dealt with you guys at Passport Medical and I am also happy I went to Costa Rica for the procedure.
 This medical package cannot be compared to other ones.
 We were taken care of from A to Z.

 Thank you again.

 Just letting you know that we really appreciate all the hard work you guys do to have us go down and have everything go without any problems.
-All of our experiences and people we met were amazing.
+All of our experiences and the people we met were amazing.
 Luis and all his drivers were great!!
-The hospital staff were great especially Gloriana.
+The hospital staff was great, especially Gloriana.
 She definitely took great care of everyone and made our stay comfortable.
 The hotel was amazing and all the staff were very friendly and courteous.
 Dr. Fallas was the surgeon that operated on Clint.
 He is an amazing man.
 I call him now my new hero!!!